 I had just arrived in Florence with my friend Tom, armed only with a phrasebook and plenty of self-confidence.
 We strolled along the Arno river and took selfies in front of the Ponte Vecchio.
 As the last rays of the sun gleamed off il Duomo, we spotted a quiet restaurant overlooking the river.
 This was the moment I had been waiting for.
 My first meal in Italy — and I was ready to eat like an Italian.

-A reassuringly plump waiter, his dark hair supported by industrial quantities of Brylcream, showed us to a table.
+A reassuringly plump waiter, his dark hair supported by industrial quantities of styling cream, showed us to a table.
 A bowl of green olives and a bottle of sparkling mineral water appeared with a flourish, followed by two leather-bound menus.
 We studied them.
-Occasionally a word like lasagne popped up, a familiar shore in a sea of double consonants.
+Occasionally a word like “lasagne” popped up, a familiar shore in a sea of double consonants.

 “Prego,” said the waiter, beaming.

-I don’t remember saying anything but he looked at me with a mixture of sorrow and pity, as if I were were a child in need.
+I paused and the waiter looked at me with a mixture of sorrow and pity, as if I were were a child in need.

 Seeing that I clearly required some guidance, he proceeded to explain the correct order of dishes in an Italian meal.
 This sermon was clearly an everyday occurrence for him, an educational service he provided free of charge for his guests.

-First comes the antipasti, a mixed plate with a stunning array of colours and textures.
+First comes a mixed plate with a stunning array of colors and textures.
 Peppers soaked in oil, tiny delicate eggs of bocconcini (a type of mozzarella), mushrooms, anchovies, cured hams and salamis, and crusty bread.

-Then, said the waiter, his arms starting to windmill like an orchestra conductor, you get the primo: a simple plate of pasta, gnocci, lasagne, polenta, a casserole, or a bowl of steaming soup.
+Then, said the waiter, his arms starting to windmill like an orchestra conductor, you get the primo: a simple plate of pasta, gnocchi, lasagne, polenta, a casserole, or a bowl of steaming soup.